 Checking the Dutch Oven

 Our guides use channel locks to lift the Dutch oven lid to check for color and doneness.
 It is important to know what you are looking for to see if the food is done.
-Is it golden brown, bubbly, pulled away from the edges, is it jiggly?
+Is it golden brown, bubbly, pulled away from the edges, still jiggly?
 Know what you want to see, then check the Dutch.
-The moment you open the lid, you will lose valuable heat.
-So lift the lid sparingly.
+The moment you open the lid, you will lose valuable heat, so lift the lid sparingly.
 If your meal is cooked, then you want to properly take the coals off to let the dish rest.
 Use channel locks and “tap” the lid of the Dutch oven back into the fire and let the coals slide off.
 Do the same with the bottom coals on the pizza pan.

 Serving the Dutch